 Among RHA public housing residents, 21% live with a disability, compared to 16.7% of the overall Raleigh population (see Table).
 Additionally, 814 families (15.5%) requested accessibility features.
-This indicates that RHA public housing residents have a greater need for homes with accessibility and other related accommodations.
+This indicates that RHA public housing residents have a greater need for accessible homes and other related accommodations.
 In addition, most households participating in RHA programs have an elderly household member or child, accounting for 72.9% of households receiving Section 8 and 77.4% of households living in public housing.

-African American individuals make up the largest portion of public housing residents at 85.4%.
-Accounting for only 26.1% of Raleigh's overall population, African American individuals are disproportionately represented in RHA public housing.
+Black/African American individuals make up the largest portion of public housing residents at 85.4%.
+Accounting for only 26.1% of Raleigh's overall population, Black/African American individuals are disproportionately represented in RHA public housing.
+The need for housing and non-housing supportive services may be greatest in R/ECAP census tracts.